Living more simply has benefits that go beyond your bank account. Practical, everyday choices can have a positive impact on every area of life.

 Yesterday, my husband and I celebrated our 24th anniversary.
 Not quite silver, but it’s a respectable number.
-We didn’t go out to dinner or spend a weekend at a bed & breakfast to celebrate?
-Nope.
-We kept it simple.
+We didn’t go out to dinner or spend a weekend at a bed and breakfast to celebrate.
+Instead, we kept it simple.

 We exchanged cards and our daughter made us dinner and a cake.
 We spent some time on the porch drinking coffee while we watched the neighbors play with their kids.
-It was a rare sunny evening in Rochester, so we just sat and talked about life.
+It was a sunny day, so we just sat and talked about life.
 And it was pretty great.

 - Living more simply restores your soul.
-The words of Psalm 23 remind us that simple living — with radical trust in God — restores our souls.
+The words of Psalm 23 remind us that simple living — with radical trust in God — restores our souls:

 The Lord is my shepherd, I shall not want.